Climate Uncensored: Climate realism

-Climate Uncensored is an organisation founded by two climate scientists, Prof Kevin Anderson and Dr Dan Calverley.
+Climate Uncensored is a group founded by two climate scientists, Prof Kevin Anderson and Dr Dan Calverley.

 The messaging was found to be in line with what the IPCC says needs to be done.